stijn-dejongh/lovecraft_public_domain/raw_converts/fb.md

   I wish I could believe that doctor.
 It would help my shaky nerves if I could dismiss what I now have to think of the air and the sky about and above me.
 I never feel alone or comfortable, and a hideous sense of pursuit sometimes comes chillingly on me when I am weary.
-What prevents me from believing the doctor is this one simple fact&mdash;that the police never found the bodies of those servants whom they say Crawford Tillinghast murdered.
+What prevents me from believing the doctor is this one simple fact--that the police never found the bodies of those servants whom they say Crawford Tillinghast murdered.